 They are considered “natural” because they are not altered with sharps or flats.

-A sharp (pound sign in musical notation – #) raises the pitch of the note a half step.
-A flat (squashed lower-case “b” in musical notation) lowers the pitch of the note a half step.
-A half step is one fret on the ukulele.
+A sharp (#) raises the pitch of the note a half step.
+A flat (b) lowers the pitch of the note a half step.
+A half step is one fret on the ‘ukulele.

 These flat or sharped notes are called “enharmonics”and each has two names.
 There are 5 enharmonics: